vedanthirekar/healthcare-data-pipeline/data/README.md

-This folder works as a storage space for generated_data and processed_data
+This folder works as a storage space for generated_data and processed_data.
+The simulated source stores the data in generated_data.
+After processing the CSVs get stored in 3 folders patients, conditions and encounters inside processed_data